cndreisbach/dreisbach.us/content/now.md

 draft: false
 ---

-I'm starting a company to help train software developers.
+I've [started a company to help train software developers](http://www.momentumlearn.com/).
 Previously, I was an academic director at [The Iron Yard](https://www.theironyard.com/) where I wrote curriculum.

-I'm helping [Don't Waste Durham](http://dontwastedurham.org/), a local group working to reduce consumer waste, with their Green To Go program by building their web and mobile applications.
+I've been playing my baritone ukulele a lot.

 ### Books I've read this year

+* *Freeware*, Rudy Rucker
+* *Treasure Island*, Robert Louis Stevenson (Great Illustrated Classics version, kids)
+* *The Boy on the Bridge*, M.R.
+Carey
+* *Vintage Saints and Sinners*, Karen Wright Marsh
+* *Catwings*, Ursula K. Le Guin (kids)
+* *Lafayette in the Somewhat United States*, Sarah Vowell
+* *Where Late the Sweet Birds Sang*, Kate Wilhelm
+* *Searching for Sunday*, Rachel Held Evans

+### Favorite albums I've listened to this year

+* *What A Time to Be Alive*, Superchunk

+### Books I read in 2017

 * *Rogue Male*, Geoffrey Household
 * *Warlock*, Oakley Hall